Sri Lanka's Parliamant approves budget amid economic crisis - KTVZ

 Sri Lanka’s Parliamant approves budget amid economic crisis

 COLOMBO, Sri Lanka (AP) — Sri Lanka’s Parliament has approved a budget that includes reforms aimed at improving the country’s finances as it attempts to recover from its worst economic crisis.
-The 5.82 trillion rupee ($15 billion) budget includes a 43 billion rupees ($117 million) relief package for those affected by the crisis.
-It provides for a restructuring of state-owned enterprises, reduced subsidies for electricity, and tax increases to boost state revenue based on proposals by the International Monetary Fund under a preliminary $2.9 billion bailout plan.
-Unsustainable government debt, a severe balance of payments crisis and the pandemic led to a severe shortage of essentials such as fuel, medicine and food.
+The $15-billion budget includes a $117-million relief package for those affected by the crisis.
+It provides for a restructuring of state-owned enterprises, reduced subsidies for electricity, and tax increases to boost state revenue.
+That’s based on proposals by the International Monetary Fund under a preliminary $2.9-billion bailout plan.
+Unsustainable government debt, a balance of payments crisis and the pandemic led to a severe shortage of essentials such as fuel, medicine and food.
 Soaring prices have caused severe hardships for most Sri Lankans.